rbrtsmith/rbrtsmith.github.io/_posts/2015-08-07-my-journey:-how-i-landed-a-job-as-a-frontend-developer-within-7-months.md

 For those who read the article and are interested to see where it all started - my blog about my time in Nepal can be found [here](http://www.robstravelstuff.com/)

-*N.B.* It was two years ago 8At the time of writing) that I became employed now.
+*N.B.* It was two years ago (At the time of writing) that I became employed now.
 I will write a post in the coming weeks about progression from employement as a junior and onwards to a more senior level.